ruddypp/lisk/CONTRIBUTING.md

-# Welcome to Scaffold-Lisk Contributing Guide
+nv# Welcome to Scaffold-Lisk Contributing Guide

 Thank you for investing your time in contributing to Scaffold-Lisk!